 By Luke Tkalcevic (Sondrio)

-Thanks to Euey Hawkins for assisting with this post.
+“The creative agency” will be the next post and the conclusion to this series.
+Thanks again to Euey Hawkins for assisting with this post.